Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 ## Data Note

+The dataset is an analytical reconstruction based on generalized patterns observed across public-sector engagements.
-The dataset is derived from real B2G pipeline activity and has been anonymized and transformed for analytical use.
+It has been anonymized and transformed for modeling purposes and does not represent any specific organization’s operational pipeline.

-Sensitive and identifying elements have been removed, while preserving the structural characteristics necessary for modeling institutional dynamics.

 ## How to Run

 Install dependencies:

-pip install -r requirements.txt

-Run the truth table:

-python src/truth_table.py

-Run counterfactual analysis:

-python src/counterfactuals.py

-## Purpose

-This project demonstrates:

-- translation of qualitative institutional insight into formal logic
-- clear operationalization of strategic conditions
-- reproducible rule-based analytical modeling
-- diagnostic identification of structural constraints

-The project offers a transparent, rule-based framework for analyzing institutional AI readiness.

-## Author

-Dimitri Suminov